[Guide used in research study, Spring 2013. Link to current WRD 111 Guide for UK Students.]

 InfoKat Discovery searches the majority of UK resources, including books, journal articles, dissertations, government documents, archives and special collections, images, maps, videos, music and open access content.

 BUT, InfoKat Discovery does NOT include ALL of the journal articles available through our databases--some databases are not included in InfoKat Discovery.

 If you are doing very specialized searching or wish to limit your search to a particular database, you can select the database of your choice using the UK Libraries' Databases search.

 The UK Libraries arranges books by Library of Congress (LC) call number.
 LC call numbers begin with letters of the alphabet.
 For example, most books on language and literature are in the range of P call numbers.

 If Young Library is the location, check the Young Library map to determine the floor and wing for each call number.
 The P call numbers (language and literature) are split between the 4th floor and 5th floor.

 If a book is located in another campus library, be sure to note the library location and call number.
 Check our list of library locations and the hours for each library.

 Selected resources specific to Kentucky and/or Lexington:

-Having trouble?
+Have questions?
 Ask Us for help.